 What We Do

 The section takes pride in our educational opportunities for all levels of trainees.
 We offer one-year fellowships in cardiovascular imaging for radiologists and advanced imaging training for cardiologists.
 In combination with other sections in the Department of Radiology, we support fellowship opportunities in cardiothoracic imaging and MRI.
 We provide three months of cardiovascular imaging training for residents in the Department of Radiology with the opportunity for an additional mini-fellowship in the R4 year.
 All clinical fellows and residents receive one-on-one, case-based teaching throughout their rotations, and their education is supplemented by frequent case-based and didactic teaching conferences.
-We also host rotating medical students and visiting scholars who can observe image acquisition and interpretation during their time with the section.

 The Cardiovascular Imaging team is driven by the aim to provide new insights into the structure and function of neurovascular and cardiovascular diseases, as well as to improve diagnosis and therapy planning by developing novel and innovative imaging techniques using MR and CT.